ReactTraining/react-stdio/README.md

 Once you've installed the server, you will have a `react-stdio` binary available (assuming `node_modules/.bin` is in your `$PATH`).
 Execute it to start the server.

-To render a React component, put a JSON blob on stdin with any of the following properties:
+To render a React component, write a JSON blob to stdin with any of the following properties:

     component       The path to a file that exports a React component (required) props           Any props you want to pass to the component (optional, default is {})